octet-stream/form-data/readme.md

 const fd = new FormData()

+fd.set("greeting", "Hello, World!")

 const options = {
-  body: fd.stream, // Set FormData instance internal stream as request body
+  body: fd.stream, // Set internal stream as request body
   headers: {
     // Assign required headers to the request manually.
     // We need to set a content type and boundary.